Types of assessment

 You may be invited to a video assessment.
 The letter inviting you to your assessment will include details on how to join your assessment.

 Ahead of your assessment, you are recommended to test your equipment.
-You can do this by visiting:
+You can do this by visiting our pages for your:

 Please make sure you use the correct link for the benefit you are applying for.

-If you need help before your assessment, require an interpreter, or any other reasonable adjustments, please contact us at least two days before your assessment.
+If you need help before your assessment, require an interpreter, or any other reasonable adjustments, please contact Serco at least two days before your assessment.

 Please note that video recording of your assessment is not permitted.